 The interior of our cabin.
-Someone should
+Someone should learn how to use a camera. |

 After we got settled in our very nice cabin, Robert, the operations director, came around to tell us how things work.
 Watch the temperature of the water in the shower, he counseled, as previous guests have been known to leave it turned up.
 Don’t dress too fancy for dinner, this is all about being comfortable.
 There are 22 guests, so there’s only one seating for dinner.
 Anything you need, ask Andrea.
 First stop in an hour and a half.